About this course

 QCF BTEC

-Distinction in the BTEC Extended Diploma plus A in A level German and A in one further A level
+Distinction, Distinction in the BTEC Extended Diploma plus A in one named language A level Distinction, Distinction in the BTEC Diploma plus A in one named language A level Distinction in the BTEC Subsidiary Diploma plus A in one named language A level and A in one further A level

 We are committed to ensuring that all learners with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
 The additional information gained through contextual data allows us to recognise a learner’s potential to succeed in the context of their background and experience.
 Applicants who are highlighted in this way will be made an offer which is lower than the typical offer for that programme.